 False meekness is also associated with professed wisdom which not only lacks the characteristics of the divine wisdom but contains the characteristic of demons.
 Lucifer, now the chief of demons, was not satisfied with the wisdom God had bestowed upon him (Ezekiel 28:17).
 Eventually his envious spirit led him to “bitter envying and strife” (James 3:14).
-A course of self-interest and promoted by a spirit of ruthless rule will eventually fail because of its own inherent weaknesses.
+A course of self-interest, promoted by a spirit of ruthless rule, will eventually fail because of its own inherent weaknesses.
 Sin and self-interest never create harmony.
-A wide knowledge does not mean wisdom, rather it is genuine “meekness” in actions that identifies the educated man as truly wise.
+A wide knowledge does not mean wisdom, rather it is genuine “meekness” shown in actions that identifies the educated man as truly wise.

 Also, False meekness often leads to strife.
 But he who is truly wise seeks to avoid quarrels and strife.
 But the righteous’ desire for peace will not keep him from presenting the truth, even though trouble may result.
 Jesus predicted that the proclamation of truth would bring contention into the world (Matthew 10:34), but the resulting strife is the fault of those who oppose the truth, not of those who wisely present it.
 Purity of life and doctrine must never be sacrificed in an effort to obtain peace.
 The Christian must not sway between contending positions simply to gain the favor of men.
 A wise man is not ashamed of his position (Deuteronomy 31:6).